jsevedge/personal-site/themes/custom/README.md

 This theme uses the "Tachyons" CSS library.
 This will allow you to manipulate the design of the theme by changing class names in HTML without touching the original CSS files.
 For more information see the [Tachyons website](http://tachyons.io/).

-## Installation

-Inside the folder of your Hugo site run:

-    $ git submodule add https://github.com/budparr/gohugo-theme-ananke.git themes/ananke

-For more information read the official [setup guide](//gohugo.io/overview/installing/) of Hugo.

 ## Getting started

 After installing the theme successfully it requires a just a few more steps to get your site running.

 ### The config file

 Take a look inside the [`exampleSite`](https://github.com/budparr/gohugo-theme-ananke/tree/master/exampleSite) folder of this theme.
 You'll find a file called [`config.toml`](https://github.com/budparr/gohugo-theme-ananke/blob/master/exampleSite/config.toml).
 To use it, copy the [`config.toml`](https://github.com/budparr/gohugo-theme-ananke/blob/master/exampleSite/config.toml) in the root folder of your Hugo site.
 Feel free to change the strings in this theme.

 You may need to delete the line: `themesDir = "../.."`

 ### Add comments